-These reports include insights on residential programming, policies for residents and live-in staff, staffing patterns, hours, and student compensation, crisis management, and learning outcomes, review procedures, and assessments.
+These reports include insights on programming, policies for residents and live-in staff, staffing, student compensation, crisis management, learning outcomes, review procedures, and assessments.
 Several reports are available including overall (included with Basic and Premium subscriptions) or broken down by bed size (included with Premium subscriptions).
 These reports are available for purchase in the ACUHO-I Bookstore.